A fan’s guide – the club from early doors to today

 This was First Vienna’s last 90 minutes in the limelight.
 Relegation to the third tier in 2001 was a near permanent move, apart from a brief stint in the second flight under Rapid legend Peter Stöger a decade later.

 Docked points and having their professional licence revoked in 2012-13, the club filed for bankruptcy in 2017, First Vienna were demoted to the fifth-tier 2.
 Landesliga and seemed doomed.
 Not a bit of it.
 The club marked its 125th anniversary in 2019 by reaching the fourth-flight Wiener Stadtliga, followed by a further promotion in 2021, then another immediately afterwards.

-In 2023, First Vienna were level pegging with FAC Vienna in the 2.
-Liga, the highest-placed clubs in the capital after Austria and Rapid in the Bundesliga.
+In 2023, First Vienna finished neck-and-neck with FAC Vienna in the 2.
+Liga, the highest-placed clubs from the capital after Austria and Rapid in the Bundesliga.
 Hohe Warte welcomed the second-highest gates in the division, nearly 2,000 per home game, many of them dedicated fans who had stuck with the club through the lean times of enforced relegation.